m3h3d1ha2an/humin/ROADMAP.md

 ## Current State

-The project is in its initial phase: a boilerplate Next.js application has been set up with the core technology stack.
-There is a basic home page and foundational configuration is in place.
-The immediate goal is to build out the public-facing marketing site to make the project presentable.
+The project foundation is firmly established.
+The core Next.js application is configured with the full technology stack (TypeScript, Tailwind CSS, Biome).
+The project is version-controlled with Git and published on GitHub.
+Continuous deployment is active through Vercel, and the live marketing site is available.
+Key documentation, including a comprehensive `README.md`, this `ROADMAP.md`, and a `LICENSE`, is in place.
+The immediate goal remains to build out the remaining public-facing marketing pages.

 ---